Skip to content

 These are loaded after framework functions and can override them.

-⌨️ Custom Widgets (widgets/)¢
+⌨️ Custom widgets (widgets/)¢

 ZLE widgets for keyboard shortcuts: